Beam Behaviour: Moment Capacity of a Beam

 Before discussing the moment capacity calculation, let us review the behavior of a reinforced concrete simple beam as the load on the beam increases from zero to the magnitude that would cause failure.
-The beam will be subjected to downward loading, which will cause positive moment in the beam.
-Steel reinforcing is located near the bottom of the beam, which is the tension side.
+The beam will be subjected to downward loading, which will cause a positive moment in the beam.
+The steel reinforcing is located near the bottom of the beam, which is the tension side.
 Here we may select three major behavior modes of beam:

-1. Flexural behavior at very small load
+1. Flexural behavior at a very small load

 Assuming that the concrete is not cracked and steel will resist the tension.
-Also concrete at the top will resist the compression.
+Also concrete at the top will resist compression.
 The stress distribution will be linear:

 2. Flexural behavior at moderate load